Kitware/vtk-examples/src/Cxx.md

 [VisualizeImageData](/Cxx/Visualization/VisualizeImageData) | vtkDataSetMapper | Visualize the points of an ImageData.
 [VisualizeVTP](/Cxx/Visualization/VisualizeVTP) | vtkXMLPolyDataReader vtkPolyDataMapper | Visualize a VTP File.
 [VoxelsOnBoundary](/Cxx/ImageData/VoxelsOnBoundary) | vtkMultiThreshold vtkMetaImageReader | Extract voxels on the border of an isosurface.
-[WarpCombustor](/Cxx/VisualizationAlgorithms/WarpCombustor) | vtkWarpScalar vtkMultiBlockPLOT3DReader | Carpet plots.
-Carpet plot of combustor flow energy in a structured grid.
+[WarpCombustor](/Cxx/VisualizationAlgorithms/WarpCombustor) | vtkWarpScalar vtkMultiBlockPLOT3DReader | Carpet plots of combustor flow energy in a structured grid.
 Colors and plane displacement represent energy values.
 [WindowSize](/Cxx/Visualization/WindowSize) | vtkRenderWindow:SetSize | Change the size of a window.
 [WindowTitle](/Cxx/Visualization/WindowTitle) | vtkRenderWindow | Change the title of a window.
 [Wireframe](/Cxx/Visualization/Wireframe) | vtkActor |